-5.155 Some predisposal management activities take place away from facilities that are primarily intended for radioactive waste management.
-For example, some radioactive waste is managed where it is generated (e.g. in hospitals or in industrial, agricultural or research facilities).
+Generation and management of radioactive waste away from facilities primarily intended for radioactive waste management where it is generated (e.g. in hospitals or in industrial, agricultural or research facilities).
 Some radioactive waste management activities are conducted using mobile equipment and facilities.
-GSR Part 5 [3] and IAEA Safety Standards Series No. SSG-45, Predisposal Management of Radioactive Waste from the Use of Radioactive Material in Medicine, Industry, Agriculture, Research and Education [43] address various approaches to managing radioactive waste including 'delay and decay', 'concentrate and contain', 'isolate' and 'dilute and disperse', and address the need for minimization and characterization of radioactive waste.
-SSG-45 [43] provides specific guidance on the application of the management system to activities in medicine, industry, agriculture, research and education that generate radioactive waste.
+GSR Part 5 [3] and IAEA Safety Standards Series No. SSG-45, Predisposal Management of Radioactive Waste from the Use of Radioactive Material in Medicine, Industry, Agriculture, Research and Education [4043] address various approaches to managing radioactive waste including 'delay and decay', 'concentrate and contain', 'isolate' and 'dilute and disperse', and address the need for minimization and characterization of radioactive waste.
+SSG-45 [4043] provides specific guidance on the application of the management system for-to activities in medicine, industry, agriculture, research and education that generate radioactive waste.